• Business

 Basis for ComparisonNiftySensex

-Stands ForNifty stands for National fifty.Sensex stands for Sensitive Index.
+Stands ForNifty stands for National+Fifty.Sensex stands for Sensitivity Index.

-MeaningNifty is an index of top 50 companies traded on the National Stock Exchange (NSE).Sensex is an index of top 30 companies traded on the Bombay Stock Exchange (BSE).
+MeaningNifty is an indicator that indicates the average trend, of the top fifty companies which are actively traded on the National Stock Exchange.Sensex is a benchmark index which indicates the average trend, of the top thirty companies which are actively traded on the National Stock Exchange.

 Definition of Nifty